What is Uncured Pepperoni? Demystifying the Differences

 What is Uncured Pepperoni?

-Like traditional pepperoni, uncured pepperoni is made from a blend of beef and pork.
+Like traditional pepperoni, uncured pepperoni is made from beef and pork.
 The meats are finely ground, mixed with a carefully chosen blend of spices, and then stuffed into casings.

 However, instead of adding synthetic sodium nitrite, the meat mixture is combined with a natural source of nitrates/nitrites.
-These compounds react with certain bacteria present in the meat, converting the natural nitrates into nitrites, which then serve the role of curing the meat.
+These compounds react with certain bacteria in the meat, converting the natural nitrates into nitrites, which then cure the meat.

 Compared to traditional, cured pepperoni, uncured pepperoni offers a slightly different flavor profile and texture due to the absence of synthetic nitrites and the presence of natural curing agents.
 The taste is often described as more natural or less tangy than cured pepperoni.